What style of house is this? (and does it even matter?)

 Each home demanded its own approach.
 Each required careful listening and smart strategy.
 (Much like this Federal beauty.)

 Want a sense of why Magnolia is a smart bet right now?
-Here’s a quick snapshot:
+Here’s a quick snapshot.
+For the most up to date market data, please give me a call:

 Final Thoughts